 By supplying an initial starting address for the main memory array, the Continuous Array Read command can be utilized to sequentially read a continuous stream of data from the device by simply providing a clock signal; no additional addressing information or control signals need to be provided.
 The DataFlash incorporates an internal address counter that will automatically increment on every clock cycle, allowing one continuous read from memory to be performed without the need for additional address sequences.
 To perform a Continuous Array Read using the standard DataFlash page size (528 bytes), an opcode of E8h must be clocked into the device followed by three address bytes (which comprise the 23-bit page and byte address sequence) and four dummy bytes.
-The first 13 bits (PA12 - PA0) of the 23-bit address sequence specify which page of the main memory array to read and the last 10 bits (BA9 - BA0) of the 23-bit address sequence specify the starting byte address within the page.
-To perform a Continuous Array Read using the binary page size (512 bytes), an opcode of E8h must be clocked into the device followed by three address bytes and four dummy bytes.
-The first 13 bits (A21 - A9) of the 22-bit address sequence specify which page of the main memory array to read and the last 9 bits (A8 - A0) of the 22-bit address sequence specify the starting byte address within the page.
-The dummy bytes that follow the address bytes are needed to initialize the read operation.
+The first 13 bits (PA12 - PA0) of the 23-bit address sequence specify which page of the main memory array to read and the last 10 bits (BA9 - BA0) of the 23-bit address sequence (512 bytes), an opcode of E8h must be clocked into the device followed by three address bytes and four dummy bytes.
+The first 13 bits (A21 - A9) of the 22-bit address sequence specify which page of the main memory array to read and the device followed by three address bytes and four dummy bytes.
+The first 13 bits (A8 - A0) of the 22-bit address sequence specify which page of the main memory array to read and the last 9 bits (A8 - A0) of the 22-bit address sequence specify the starting byte address bytes are needed to initialize the read operation.
 Following the dummy bytes, additional clock pulses on the SCK pin will result in data being output on the SO (serial output) pin.